tfardet/NNGT/doc/user/tutorial.rst

 In Jupyter, the docstring can be viewed using Shift+Tab.

+The source file for the tutorial can be found here:
+:source:`doc/examples/introductory_tutorial.py`.

 .. note ::
     For a list of example files, see the `'examples' directory on GitHub